On this page

 Never forget to renew again!

-Sign up to get free email, text message, or phone call reminders 60 and 30 days before it’s time to renew your licence plate.
+Sign up to get free reminders by email, text message, or phone call when it's time to renew your licence plate.

 Visit a ServiceOntario centre if you cannot renew online.

 Questions about renewals

 Eliminating licence plate stickers

 We have eliminated licence plate stickers for passenger vehicles, light-duty trucks, motorcycles and mopeds.